Greige goods

 Greige goods (Gray goods, Grey goods, Corah or korā) are loom state woven fabrics, or unprocessed knitted fabrics.
 Greige goods undergo many subsequent processes, for instance, dyeing, printing, bleaching, and finishing, prior to further converting to finished goods such as clothing, or other textile products.
 "Grey fabrics" is another term to refer to unfinished woven or knitted fabrics.

 "Corah silk" was a type of light silk from India in the 19th century.
 It was a pale straw-colored material made from unbleached (raw) silk.

 Characteristics

 Greige goods do not mean their color but their unprocessed form; they are sometimes called grey.
-Greige goods are unfinished fabrics that come out directly from a loom or a knitting machine.
+Greige goods are unfinished fabrics that come directly from a loom or a knitting machine.
 Woven materials are also called loom state fabrics.

 Greige materials are scoured (to clean) and sometimes bleached (to remove natural color) before dyeing and printing.

 Greige goods contain many types of impurities.

 Impurities

 Foreign matter in addition to the actual fiber is known as impurities.
 Textile fibers contain the following types of impurities.